The Library is closed onsite, open online. See updates here.

 SPECIAL CONDITIONS OF ENTRY FROM wednesday 23 June 2021

-To ensure the health and safety of our readers, visitors and staff, we will be strictly complying with the NSW Health guidelines to protect everyone who comes through our doors.
+In the interest of the health and safety of all our readers, visitors and staff, we are complying strictly with the NSW Health recommendations to protect everyone who comes through our doors.

-As per the NSW Health checklist for libraries, you must provide your details for the purposes of contact tracing.
-This information will be deleted after 28 days.
+In accordance with the NSW Health checklist for libraries, you must provide your details for the purposes of contact tracing.

 As a condition of entry, you must adhere to the following:

 - if you are feeling unwell, please do not enter the building;

 - if you have visited a venue with confirmed COVID-19 cases in the past 14 days, please do not enter the building.
 Find the latest COVID-19 locations here.

 - readers and visitors exhibiting signs of illness may be asked to leave by Library staff or security;

 - face masks are required to be worn at all times;